vitalets/fetchers/README.md

 There are two classes:

 * `Fetcher` - used for requests to constant url
-* `PathFetcher` - used for requests to base url with different relative paths
+* `PathFetcher` - used for requests to constant base url with different relative paths

 The examples below are for `Fetcher` but suitable for `PathFetcher` as well.